 Center for Aging & Disability Education & Research (CADER)

 The Network was founded on a simple principle — a deep commitment to developing a highly trained, well-supported health and social services workforce, inspired by the long-standing history of BU’s School of Social Work’s Professional Education Programs (PEP) and Center for Aging & Disability Education & Research (CADER).
-PEP’s portfolio of workshops and postgraduate certificate programs are now integrated into The Network to create a centralized resource for innovative training, tools, and knowledge for professionals and organizations.
+Our portfolio of workshops and postgraduate certificate programs are now integrated into The Network to create a centralized resource for innovative training, tools, and knowledge for professionals and organizations.
 CADER will continue its focus on strengthening and supporting organizations and the people who work with older adults and people with disabilities.

 The Network was created to support professionals who are looking for learning opportunities to enhance their skillset and career pathways, and for organizations who want to partner with academic institutions to build the competencies of their workforce.
 We draw on our team’s decades of experience and leverage our network of talent and expertise to support lifelong learning.